operasoftware/devopera/blog/_posts/2013-05-28-a-first-peek-at-opera-15-for-computers.md

 ---
-title: A first peek at Opera 15 for Computers
+title: A First Peek at Opera 15 for Computers
 authors:
 - bruce-lawson
 tags: